 But I am not in Mexico anymore.
 Not even in Guatemala.
 I decided to join a group of sailors in Guatemala after my hike in Antigua and after I figured out that somebody was using my credit card.
 I found the group on the webpage called workaway.com which is a platform for volunteering, most of the time it means working for accommodation and food.
 I joined them when they were still in lake Izabal.
 But that has been weeks ago.
 Since then we left the lake and sailed through El Golfete to Livingstone, where the Caribbean Sea begins.
 We spent a week organising food and water for 12 people, enough for several weeks and fixing what needed to be fixed on two quite old boats, one 87′-catamaran and one aluminium monohull, 1974.

 We left Livingstone by sunset with direction North East.
-First, we navigated to some lonely Belizian isands.
-We have not been allowed to go on land apart from one tiny little private island, probably around 600 squaremetres, with only two inhabitants.
-They are fishermen who live there for some months each year and have been so kind to invite us.
-Maybe they were desperate being only in each others company since two months and happy to see other people after spending such long time in solitude.
-We even cooked the fish we caught together.
+First, we navigated to some lonely Belizian islands.
+We have not been allowed to go on land apart from one tiny little private island, probably around 600 square meters, with only two inhabitants.
+They are fishermen living in total isolation for some months each year.
+Maybe they were desperate being only in each others company since two months and happy to see other people after spending such long time in solitude, so they invited us.
+We cooked the fish we caught together.

 Plan: Guadeloupe

 Still, the news are threatening.
 Corona causes more death every day worldwide.
 And almost every country closes its borders.
-Around us only Nicaragua has its border still open and for the young guy from the UK on board, who‘s parents need him to go back, it might be his only option.
+In central America, only Nicaragua has its border still open and for the young guy from the UK on board, who‘s parents need him to go back, it might be his only option.
 But that‘s not our destination.
 We still want to head to Guadeloupe as it is part of France, part of the EU and most of the crew members are French, at least European.
 But France has closed its border, too.
 Will we even be able to get in?
-Around 3000 kilometres far away, it is a long way to sail.
-Maybe for nothing.
-Maybe to get stuck there.
-And what will be after?
-Where will I go, which country will let me in, especially when it is unclear for how long I would have to stay there.
-No other country will let me in being still a German citizen.

 Problems to solve

 Our two boats have some issues.
-The worn sails have to be fixed and the gas is leaking, so we are in danger that we can not cook when back at sea.
-Josee, the monohull boat has a hole in the hull so water runs in, the V.H.F. does not work either, nor the battery so we can not communicate while sailing (we figured out light signals for some cases).
+The ancient sails have to be fixed and the gas is leaking, so we are in danger that we can not cook when back at sea.
+Josee, the monohull has a hole in the hull so water runs in, the V.H.F. does not work either, nor the battery so we cannot communicate while sailing (we figured out light signals for some cases).

 Next destination: Cayman islands.
 Between Honduras in the South and Jamaica in the North East, both countries have closed their borders but we have to try.
 Using the yellow flag, the sign for having a problem to get the permission to stay in harbour for 24 hours without being forced to check-in.

-Our two options as Edward, our english fellow sumed it up: staying here at this island and being forced to live here for an uncertain time on the boat, or to keep on sailing, trying to enter somewhere with a huge risk to get rejected everywhere and the potential to starve to death on the beautiful blue Caribbean Sea.
+Our two options as Edward sumed it up: staying here at this island and being forced to live here for an uncertain time on the boats, or to keep on sailing, trying to enter somewhere with a huge risk to get rejected everywhere and the potential to starve to death on the beautiful blue Caribbean Sea.

 Humanity in strange times

-Later that day after having spent most of it recovering and preparing for our next long sailing, the military returned.
+Later that day, after having spent most of it recovering and preparing for our next long sailing, the military returned.
 They were willing to help us refilling our stocks.
-They received a list of things we need via whatsapp, and took the empty gas bottle and $100 USD in a plastic bag.
+We gave them a list of things we need via whatsapp, and they took the empty gas bottle and $100 USD in a plastic bag.
 Very cautiously, but they helped us, although we will have to leave once we have received everything.

-Our neighborhood was first terrifyied as they didn’t know from where we came.
-They have been anchoring for weeks, and went through quarintine to get permission to go on land.
+The sailor community was first terrified as they didn’t know from where we came.
+They have been anchoring for weeks now, and went through quarantine to get permission for land.
 Some of them are curious or just helpful and brave enough to come by on their kayaks.
-A french guy recommanded to stay put and not sailing any further to destinations that will probably refuse us entry.
-He also promised to inform the community about us, that we would be no harm, having been isolated for a month.
-Therefore, we could join their community.
-That is important for some reasons, one is to join the night watch against pirates organised by an woman originally from the UK.
+A french guy recommended to stay put and to not sail any further to destinations that will probably refuse us.
+He promised to inform the community about us, that we would be „no harm“, having been isolated for a month.
+Therefore, we could join in their community.
+That is indeed important for some reasons, especially for joining their night watch against pirates wandering through the dark.

 The new motivation that the group is gaining out of that support for our upcoming adventures is noticeable.
 In the evening we will keep contact to the sailor community with the V.H.F. who wants to follow us on social media to keep in touch and to know how things will turn out.
 We have to leave early in the morning.